 Defects in formation or functioning of lymphatic valves cause lymphedema.
 Lymphectomy performed during breast cancer treatment frequently damages both lymphatic vessels and valves resulting in lymphedema.

-No information is currently available regarding lymphovenous valves in human disease although using mouse models, I have recently demonstrated that defects in these valves could lead to lymphedema and chylothorax (Srinivasan and Oliver 2011).
-I believe that similar to the other cardiovascular valves they are likely to undergo aging related degeneration.
+No information is currently available regarding lymphovenous valves in human disease although using mouse models, we have recently demonstrated that defects in these valves could lead to lymphedema and chylothorax (Geng, et al 2016).
+We believe that similar to the other cardiovascular valves they are likely to undergo aging related degeneration.

 Despite their importance our understanding of valves during normal development and in disease is limited.
 With increase in the median age of the general population and with improving treatment options for cancer we have an urgent need to better understand the biology of valves and develop treatment methodologies to treat valve disorders beyond conventional synthetic replacement valves that are associated with significant mortality and morbidity.